Blog

 Ensuring compatibility starts with implementing a universal data classification framework that can be applied across platforms.
 This often involves using APIs and integration tools to unify data policies across various environments.
 Leveraging tools that support these standards can streamline the enforcement of consistent policies across platforms.

 For example, Metomic provides a flexible and universal classification framework that integrates across multiple SaaS services, including Google Drive and Slack.
-By leveraging APIs and adaptable classification models, Metomic ensures that data handling policies remain consistent across services, despite each having different data protection capabilities.
+By leveraging APIs and adaptable data classification models, Metomic ensures that data handling policies remain consistent across services, despite each having different data protection capabilities.

 Can you discuss the scalability challenges when integrating data classification with larger SaaS and Cloud environments?